sydneykmoy/cs506-final-project/README.md

   * Trimmed the two datasets so that they were looking at the same time period
   * Aggregated the multiple tweets per day by creating new features (to be used in our model)
     * We want to know the total daily reach because that gives a better sense of how many people may act upon his words
-      * total_likes: sum of likes across all his tweets that day
-      * total_retweets: sum of retweets across all his tweets that day
-      * total_views: sum of views across all his tweets that day
+      * Created columns for the total sum of likes, retweets, and views across all his tweets that day

-    * We want to know the overall emotional tone of the day's tweets, which is why we take the mean of each emotion score
+    * We want to know the overall emotional tone of the day's tweets because that may effect the price of Tesla (if the tweet is angrier it may be due to something that negatively impacts Tesla, which may drive the price down, and vice versa if it's happier, etc.)
-      * avg_joy: mean of the joy emotion scores of all his tweets from that day
-      * avg_anger: mean of the anger emotion scores of all his tweets from that day
-      * avg_fear: mean of the fear emotion scores of all his tweets from that day
-      * avg_sadness: mean of the sadness emotion scores of all his tweets from that day
-      * avg_neutral: mean of the neutral emotion scores of all his tweets from that day
-      * avg_disgust: mean of the disgust emotion scores of all his tweets from that day
-      * avg_surprise: mean of the surprise emotion scores of all his tweets from that day
+      * Created features for the mean of the joy, anger, fear, sadness, neutral, disgust, and surprise scores of all his tweets from that day

-    * We want to know what emotion dominated the day's tweets
+    * We want to know what emotion dominated the day's tweets because that gives us a bigger picture to look at which may have a bigger effect rather than just the emotional nuances of the tweet, so we created a feature for that.
-      * dominant_emotion: most common emotion of the day

-    * Tweet frequency might be important
-      * tweet_count: how many tweets were tweeted that day
+    * Tweet frequency might be important so we created a feature that tells us how many tweets were tweeted that day.
+This could be important to look at because:
       * More tweets could mean an event/news that greatly effects the world -- and therefore the stock market -- has happened, more people are reached/influenced, etc.
       * Less tweets could mean a slowdown, nothing newsworthy and therefore influential has happened, etc.

-    * Character length could influence how much influence the tweet has
-      * avg_length: mean of the character lengths of the tweets of the day
+    * Character length could influence how much influence the tweet has so we created a feature that tells us the mean of the character lengths of the tweets of the day.
       * Longer tweets may contain more substance
       * Shorter tweets, like a tweet that consists of a single emoji, probably aren't going to have much influence
   * Combined the two datasets using the date column